We are a large research department: 64 tenured/track faculty, 13 postdocs and growing.

 Assignments often happen in the last minutes, – not always the administration’s fault!

 Spread over 3 buildings, Altgeld Hall, Coble Hall and Oil Chemistry Palace.
-Assignments, typically in the last minute, typically stay fixed year to year.
+(This semester, Davenport Hall added.)

 Rule no. 1 – talk to peers and to us.
 Help is always near.
-We are working on instituting structures of mentors/advocates.
+In particular, talk to advocates.

 - completing comprehensive requirements